metamath/lamp-guide/docs/index.md

 > and press "Unify".
 > A new dialogue will display titled "Proving bottom-up".
 > This will enable up to search for a solution backwards from our
+> currently-selected step using the context and previous
-> currently-selected statement to other statements that will help us prove
+> steps that will help us prove the selected step.
-> the selected statement.
 > These dialogue options control how metamath-lamp will search for a proof
+> of the selected step's statement.
-> of this statement.
-For now, we'll just accept the defaults and press the
+> For now, we'll just accept the defaults and press the
 > "Prove" button at the bottom of the dialogue.
 > After a moment it will present a list, and one of the first options
 > (probably the first one) should use `addassi`.